Xbox Adaptive Controller: Design

 There are three machine screw sockets (one threaded 1/4"-20 UNC and two threaded #10-24 UNC) on its underside for mounting the controller.
 The XAC is equipped with an internal battery that is charged by a USB-C port on the rear panel.
 A white battery indicator light is provided on the face of the controller, just below the View button; it flashes while charging, and stops flashing when the battery is full.
 When the battery is low, the light will turn orange.
 In addition, a coaxial power connector port (5 VDC, 2 A) is provided for attached USB accessories that require additional power, such as the QuadStick.
 The required AC adapter is sold separately.

-The controller is equipped with both the Xbox Wireless Controller communications protocol and Bluetooth 4.1, allowing it to be connected wirelessly to devices other than an Xbox or Windows PC.
+The controller is equipped with both the Xbox Wireless Controller communications protocol and Bluetooth 4.1 (Classic Bluetooth HID profile), allowing it to be connected wirelessly to devices other than an Xbox or Windows PC.
 Alternatively, the controller may be connected via the USB-C port on the back using the included 9 ft long USB-A to -C cable.
 According to Phil Spencer, the Adaptive Controller is not hardware-locked to Xbox, and was developed with the intention to be used with any gaming platform, with Microsoft opening dialogue with Valve, Nintendo and Sony towards this effort.
+Further supporting that broad compatibility, Bluetooth LE (HID over GATT Profile) connectivity was added in a 2021 firmware update.